Injuries // Category

 • Diabetic foot care

-Also read, Best Physiotherapy Treatment in Mississuaga
+Also read, Best Physiotherapy Treatment in Mississauga

 How to Contact Triangle Physiotherapy?

-We have 6 clinics located across the GTA: Etobicoke, Oakville, Mississauga, North York, and Toronto (King Street West and Yonge Street.
+We have 8 clinics located across the GTA: Etobicoke, Oakville, Mississauga, North York, and Toronto (King Street West, Queens Quay, and Yonge Street.
 If you have any questions regarding what type of chiropody treatment may be appropriate for you, please call or email us and we will be happy to answer your questions.
 You can also Book an Appointment with a Chiropodist now.

 07 Jan

-It is the belief in Traditional Chinese Medicine (TCM) that illness is caused when life force, known as Qi (pronounced “chi”), is not able to flow efficiently through the body, or when the two forms of Qi, yin & yang, were out of balance.
 Acupuncture is a healing technique used in TCM where practitioners stimulate specific points on the body, most often by inserting thin, sterile needles into the skin.

 Acupuncture mainly focuses on correcting imbalances of energy in the body & improves the body’s function by promoting the natural, self-healing process.
-It is now widely practised as a therapeutic intervention in North America, in addition to Asia.
+It is now widely practiced as a therapeutic intervention in North America, in addition to Asia.

 The most common method used to stimulate acupuncture points or acupoints is the insertion of fine, sterile needles into the skin.
 This technique can release blocked Qi in the body and stimulates the body’s natural healing response through various physiological systems.
 Studies suggest that acupuncture can ease various types of pain generated by conditions such as: